This page was most recently updated on May 8th, 2025

 SECTION 21.02 Interpretation of By-Laws.

 The purposes of the Corporation are those set out by those in the Articles of Incorporation and as stated herein.
 In addition, it is the purpose of the Corporation to qualify for exemption under SECTION 501(C)(3) and the appropriate sub-SECTIONS thereof of the Internal Revenue Code of 1954, as amended.
-Therefore, these By-Laws should be interpreted in the fashion and manner to provide for satisfaction of any requirements in said SECTION, or any other requirements, which pertain to qualifications of exempt organizations, and in addition the organization shall be operated in such a manner as to so qualify.
+Therefore, these By-Laws should be interpreted in a manner that satisfies any requirements in said SECTION or any other requirements that pertain to the qualifications of exempt organizations.
+In addition, the organization should be operated in such a manner as to qualify.

 SECTION 21.03 Definitions.